About Us

 Founder / Creative Director

-Prior to forming Eleven with Jamie, Joel spent 6 years directing documentaries and comedy (mostly with Jamie) for Channel 4 and the BBC as well as directing adverts for 2AM Films.
+Prior to forming Eleven with Jamie, Joel spent six years directing documentaries and comedy (mostly with Jamie) for Channel 4 and the BBC as well as directing adverts for 2AM Films.
 Joel and Jamie’s films received Broadcast and Grierson nominations.
 Joel produced Eleven’s first two dramas, Cast Offs and Glue, which were nominated for BAFTA, RTS and Rose d’Or awards.
 Joel now Executive Produces all of Eleven’s output alongside Jamie Campbell.

 photo photo